 This one’s always been the top of my recommendations for Arabic learners (see this Rocket Arabic review).

 Of course, you don’t have to learn in a straight path and can choose your own path if you prefer.

 The course is primarily made up of podcasts and dialogues that teach Arabic in a fun, clear and relaxing way but there also natural dialogues and plenty of other content delivery styles within the courses.
-The 3 levels cover all language skills equally well, and their inbuilt voice recognition is very accurate (it uses one of the best speech recognition technologies available).
+The course covers all language skills equally well, and their inbuilt voice recognition is very accurate (it uses one of the best speech recognition technologies available).

 For a solid, high quality Babbel Arabic alternative, this is my first choice.

 ArabicPod101 is a first-class, online resource for learning Arabic (especially listening comprehension).
 It’s definitely very different to the style you see in Babbel but an excellent substitute.